The Andrew Longden

 ~ NOMINATE ~

-Nominations are now shut for the 2019 Andrew Longden 'Hero of Disability Sport' Award.
-The winner will be announced on Saturday 2nd November 2019 at the 5th Annual CP Teens UK Ball.
+Nominations are now open for the 2020 Andrew Longden 'Hero of Disability Sport' Award.
+The winner will be announced and presented with their award on Saturday 24th October 2020 at the 6th Annual CP Teens UK Ball.